cockpit-project/cockpit/doc/protocol.md

        "t": "s"
    }

-Payload: http-stream1
+Payload: http-stream2
 ---------------------

 This channel replesents a single HTTP request and response.
-The first payload message in each direction are the HTTP headers.
+The request HTTP headers are sent in the "open" message, and response headers are returned in a "response" control message.

 The remaining messages make up the HTTP request and response bodies.
 When the channel is in text mode, the response body is automatically coerced to UTF-8.

 The following HTTP methods are not permitted: